What is the Gilroy Garlic Festival?

 How much are tickets?

-Admission prices include parking, shuttle transportation to and from the festival, three stages of musical entertainment, cooking demonstrations on our cook-off stage and Gourmet Alley demonstration stage, and children’s area performances.
+Ticket prices include festival admission, shuttle transportation, three stages of musical entertainment, cooking demonstrations, and children’s area performances.
 Festival guests purchase food and beverages (including beer and wine) from a wide variety of vendors.
-Prices range from $2 to $15 depending on the item, for a full-size serving (not a sample).
+Food prices range from $2 to $15 for full-size servings, depending on the item.

 Tickets (single day admission only):